-These Gluten Free Alaska Fish Sticks use a breading with almond flour and quinoa to make a healthy baked fish stick for kids, served with a delicious honey yogurt dipping sauce.
+Gluten Free Fish Sticks use a breading with almond flour and quinoa to make these healthy gluten free fish fingers for kids, served with the best honey yogurt dipping sauce.

 This post is sponsored by ASMI.
 All opinions are my own.

-Alaska cod recipes are favorites here because cod is very easy to cook with and takes on so many flavors easily (remember these cod sliders?)
+Cod is very easy to cook with and takes on so many flavors easily (remember these cod sliders?), which is why kid friendly cod recipes are common.

-We still like to test new ways to incorporate seafood into Camryn’s meals and snacks, aiming for the two servings/week goal.
+We still like to test new ways to incorporate seafood into the girl’s meals and snacks, aiming for the two servings/week goal.

 - Alaska cod, cut into 1 inch filets